snugel/cas-offinder/README.md

     $> ./cas-offinder input.txt G1 out.txt
     ...

-You can use commas, or colons for setting range:
+You can use commas, or colons to select range of devices:

     $> ./cas-offinder input.txt G0,1 out.txt